 While social media accounts can enhance communication and access to information, they also present risks related to privacy, mental health, misinformation, addiction, and online harassment.
 Users should be mindful of these downsides and take steps to protect themselves and their well-being.

-With cyber invasion now a big thing, and identity theft, gut feeling tells me to abandon ship, or in this case, get off the merry-go-round.
-I’ll still be monitoring certain data, yet I won’t be submitting anything myself.
-Many of my friends have wisely been doing this for years, and it seems to work for them.
+With cyber invasion now a big deal, and identity theft, gut feeling tells me to abandon ship, bail out, or better yet, get off this merry-go-round.
+I’ll still be quietly monitoring other friends’ posts weekly, but I won’t be reacting or submitting anything myself.
+I presently have other aspirations, namely, in the YouTube arena.